Alcohol, drug and medication related deaths

 NHS England

-Concerns summary Critical information regarding a patient's refusal of treatment may be missed due to inadequate outcome codes, leading to misleading impressions and hindering proper safeguarding and decision-making.
+Concerns summary (AI summary) Critical information regarding a patient's refusal of treatment may be missed due to inadequate outcome codes, leading to misleading impressions and hindering proper safeguarding and decision-making.

-Action taken summary South Central Ambulance Service has immediately implemented a new closure code within their CAD system, allowing crews to record when a patient has refused treatment or conveyance to hospital.
-They ap
+Action Taken (AI summary) South Central Ambulance Service has implemented a new outcome code in their CAD system to indicate when a patient has refused treatment or conveyance to hospital, available for immediate use by crews.

 Venetia Pierce